-- 1. Nominal hoop dimensions for Open events will be set at the widest axis of any ball to be used on the lawn plus $\frac{1}{32}$ nd of an inch, with an upwards tolerance of zero and a downward tolerance of $\frac{1}{64}$ th of an inch. - 2.
-As many entries will be accepted as possible with entries limited only if the number of players per available lawn is exceeded.
+- 1. Nominal hoop dimensions for Open events will be set at the widest axis of any ball to be used on the lawn plus $^{1}/{32}^{nd}$ of an inch, with an upwards tolerance of zero and a downward tolerance of $^{1}/{64}^{th}$ of an inch. - 2.
+As many entries will be accepted as possible with entries limited only if the number of players per available lawn is exceeded. - 3.
+The method of play will be decided after entries have been received.
+This decision, to be approved by the CNZ Tournament Committee, will be based on a seeded draw and providing a full tournament's play for competitors.
+A seeded knockout will be used for part of the event.
+Players will be notified at the start of the tournament which method of play is being used. - 4.
+Tournament will commence with doubles on the first two days. - 5.
+Singles will be played on the last four days. - 6.
+The seeding for the Open Singles Knockout will be by the Player Choice method so long as there are at least 16 players in the knockout. - 7.
+Quadway hoops will be used.